prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 | `8551/TCP`      | Allow inbound traffic.              | This lets your local execution node connect to a dedicated remote beacon node.
 You can ignore this if your BN and EN are on the same machine.                                                                                                                  |
 | `30303/TCP+UDP` | Allow inbound and outbound traffic. | `30303/TCP` is your execution node's listener port, while `30303/UDP` is its discovery port.
 This rule lets your execution node connect to other peers.
 Note that some clients use `30301` by default.                                                         |

 Note that both consensus and execution clients allow you to customize many of these ports.
-The above table of port rules uses default port values.
+The above table of rules is based on default port values.

 ## Configure your router